Equally, his general health status is reflected in his sperm

 I personally advocate testing regularly to monitor the progress being made.
 Many people are impressed by the irrefutable changes in numbers in reproductive hormone levels and sperm assays results revealed in my patients.
 Some people ask me my formula for male fertility enhancement assuming exotic ingredients are used which can be beneficial for everyone.
 There is no one-size-fits-all prescription.
-There is just individual needs.
+There are just individual needs.
 During the first encounter with my patient, I carefully accrue signs and symptoms for an evaluation of my client’s cardiometabolic status.
 Body composition is a crucial factor and any other lab data, however irrelevant it may seem, can provide valuable clues.
 With this data, it is possible to provide an overview of the current situation and a realistic way forward.
 Our medications always have to be custom formulated as each individual has a unique profile and there is no statistical man.

 Repeatedly I see in my practice, regaining metabolic health, especially cardiovascular health has been shown to result in favourable changes in quality and quantity of sperm and lead to a successful pregnancy.
 Whilst dependent on my client’s most urgent needs, the common themes that I find myself focusing on are achieving normal body composition, relieving obesity, inflammation, energy problem, regaining insulin sensitivity and normal glucose regulation.
 Gut issues, food sensitivities and resulting intestinal permeability are often the source of inflammation and autoimmunity, which all contribute to oxidative stress and impaired sperm DNA integrity.